sarand0/sarand0/README.md

 ## Hi! 👋

-I'm an undergraduate student majoring in Computer Science.
+- 🔭 I’m an undergraduate at Colgate University, majoring in Computer Science.
+- 🌱 I’m currently learning about discrete structures.
+- 👯 I’m looking to collaborate on AI research.
+- ⚡ In my free time, I enjoy going on walks, exercising and listening to music

 <!--
 **sarand0/sarand0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.